rkimura47/vscode-python-opt/README.md

 source .venv/bin/activate
 pip install -r requirements.txt
 ```

+Alternatively, if you are using [uv](https://docs.astral.sh/uv/), you can run `uv sync` to update the virtual environment, and/or run the examples with `uv run manage.py`.

 ## Running the examples
 To run the examples, you can use the `manage.py` script.